twke18/HSG/README.md

 If you find this code useful for your research, please consider citing our paper Unsupervised Hierarchical Semantic Segmentation with Multiview Cosegmentation and Clustering Transformers.
 ```
-@inproceedings{,
+@inproceedings{ke2022hsg,
 title={Unsupervised Hierarchical Semantic Segmentation with Multiview Cosegmentation and Clustering Transformers},
 author={Ke, Tsung-Wei and Hwang, Jyh-Jing and Guo, Yunhui and Wang, Xudong and Yu, Stella X.},
 booktitle={Proceedings of the IEEE/CVF Conference on Computer Vision and Pattern Recognition},
 pages={},
 year={2022}
 }
 ```